gingerbeardman/WorldFlags/README.md

 Adds a column in Dashboard/Users that has the GeoIP country flag of the last IP Address of the user.

-Modification of the existing plugin to fix several bugs:
+Modification of the existing plugin to fix several issues:

 - Fixes paths for case sensitive filesystems.
 - Empty flag image for users with no Last IP